Actindo-AG/Documentation/ActindoWorkFlow/Overview/04_WorkflowProcessElements.md

 ![End place](../../Assets/Screenshots/ActindoWorkFlow/Workflows/EndPlace.png "[End place]")

 The end place is the final stage of the workflow.
 It is represented by a circle with an outcoming arrow coming from one or more actions being executed in the last stage(s) of the workflow.
-Similarly to a place, when clicking it in the workflow editor, the end place becomes highlighted and the corresponding element settings are displayed in the settings side bar.
+Similarly to a place, when clicking it in the workflow editor, the end place becomes highlighted and the corresponding element settings are displayed in the settings sidebar.

-The end place settings side bar is located to the right of the workspace and allows to define the end place settings.
+The end place settings sidebar is located to the right of the workspace and allows to define the end place settings.
 The fields are identical to those of the [place](#place).

 When clicking an end place in the workflow process diagram, the *Tokens* tab is displayed.
 For detailed information, see [Check the token status and content](../Operation/09_TrackWorkflowProcess.md#check-the-token-status-and-content).